-1. Develop (ideally following discussion with staff) a social media policy to encourage appropriate use of social media and keep it under review (the digital world moves fast and to be effective your policy should move with it).
+1. Develop a social media policy to encourage appropriate use of social media and keep it under review (the digital world moves fast and to be effective your policy should move with it).
 Use the policy to:

-- prohibit employees from using social media in ways that could damage your organisation's reputation;
+- prohibit employees from using social media in ways which could damage your organisation's reputation;

-- remind employees that social media activity in the workplace is not necessarily private and that online conduct can amount to misconduct and, in some cases, gross misconduct; and
+- remind employees that their social media activity is not necessarily private, and that online conduct can amount to misconduct (and potentially gross misconduct); and

 - help employees to protect themselves and understand the potential risks.

-3. Make it clear that you will not permit employees to use social media to bully or harass colleagues.
+5. Make it clear that you will not permit employees to use social media to bully or harass colleagues.
 Ensure this is reflected in all relevant policies.

-4. Impose clear express duties on employees who use social media for business purposes to promote your organisation's interests.
+6. Impose clear express duties on employees who use social media for business purposes to promote your organisation's interests.
 Consider whether you want employees to state in social media posts that any views are their own and not necessarily reflect those of your organisation.

-1. Impose unnecessary or impractical restrictions on employee use of social media.
-Disproportionate restrictions can undermine morale and invite non-compliance, without any real benefit to the employer.
+8. Impose unnecessary or impractical restrictions on employee use of social media.
+Disproportionate restrictions can undermine compliance and sour employee relations, without achieving much for an employer.

-2. Use social media to run background checks on applicants for employment and candidates for promotion without first considering the associated legal risks (see Tabitha’s recent blog for more detail on that).
+9. Use social media to run background checks on applicants for employment and candidates for promotion without first considering the associated legal risks (see Tabitha’s recent blog for more detail on that).

-3. Create a social media policy and then forget about it.
-It should be a living document that is not only enforced but constantly refreshed, renewed and made relevant for employees.
+10. Create a social media policy and then forget about it.
+It should be a living document that is not only enforced but constantly refreshed, renewed and made relevant for employees